Getting started in sports with a disability

 If you join a club or a sports group, you’ll generally find there are fixed times for the group training sessions.
 If you’re starting out alone, it’s a good idea to draw up a weekly plan – making sure it’s manageable long-term.
 For example, if you want to do an endurance sport, you could choose three days a week where you go out and train straight after work.
 Write down these days in your diary.
 Once exercise has become a habit, you’ll find it easier to get out there on days when you don’t really feel like it.

-Whether you’re a newcomer, amateur or Paralympic gold medal winner – our Sportsline products aim to make you faster, happier and more agile.
+Whether you’re a newcomer or Paralympic gold medalist – our Sportsline products aim to help take you to the next level.